 Phones - Students must not have mobiles phone, watches or smart watches in their possession (either on or off).
-This is very important - if a phone is found, there is a good chance that your whole exam will be cancelled.
+This is very important if a phone is found, there is a good chance that you will be disqualified from that exam, the whole subject or potentially all exams.

-You should not have notes, MP3 players etc in your possession.
+You should not have notes, MP3 players etc. in your possession.

-You should bring black pen, pencil, rubber and any other writing equipment needed to your exams.
+You should bring black pens, HB pencils, a rubber and any other writing equipment needed to your exams.
 Only clear pencil cases are allowed on your desk, any others should be left in your bag.
 Do not use gel pens - this is because many of the exam papers are now scanned and sent electronically for marking - gel pens do not scan well.
 No Tippex is allowed.